Registor: A platform for unstructured data processing inside SSD storage

 Date of Original Version

-This paper presents REGISTOR, a platform for regular expression grabbing i nside storage.
+This article presents REGISTOR, a platform for regular expression grabbing inside storage.
 The main idea of Registor is accelerating regular expression (regex) search inside storage where large data set is stored, eliminating the I/O bottleneck problem.
-A special hardware engine for regex search is designed and augmented inside flash SSD that processes data on-the-fly during data transmission from NAND flash to host.
-In order to make the speed of regex search match the internal bus speed of modern SSD, a deep pipeline structure is designed in Registor hardware consisting of file semantics extractor, matching candidates finder, regex matching units (REMUs) and results organizer.
-Furthermore, each stage of the pipeline makes use of maximal parallelism possible.
-To make Registor readily usable by high level applications, we have developed a set of APIs and libraries in Linux allowing Registor to process files in SSD by recombining separate data blocks into files efficiently.
+A special hardware engine for regex search is designed and augmented inside a flash SSD that processes data on-the-fly during data transmission from NAND flash to host.
+To make the speed of regex search match the internal bus speed of a modern SSD, a deep pipeline structure is designed in Registor hardware consisting of a file semantics extractor, matching candidates finder, regex matching units (REMUs), and results organizer.
+Furthermore, each stage of the pipeline makes the use of maximal parallelism possible.
+To make Registor readily usable by high-level applications, we have developed a set of APIs and libraries in Linux allowing Registor to process files in the SSD by recombining separate data blocks into files efficiently.
 A working prototype of Registor has been built in our newly designed NVMe-SSD.
-Extensive experiments and analyses have been carried out to show that Registor achieves high throughput, reduces I/O bandwidth requirement by up to 97% and CPU utilization by as much as 82% for regex search in large data sets.
+Extensive experiments and analyses have been carried out to show that Registor achieves high throughput, reduces the I/O bandwidth requirement by up to 97%, and reduces CPU utilization by as much as 82% for regex search in large datasets.

 ACM Transactions on Storage

 Pei, Shuyi, Jing Yang, and Qing Yang.
 "Registor: A platform for unstructured data processing inside SSD storage."
 ACM Transactions on Storage 15, 1 (2019). doi:10.1145/3310149.